WATCH: Rand runs out of momentum

 South African bourse

-The JSE All Share (0.18 percent) ended higher yesterday, led by gains in large consumer goods (+0.90 percent) and industrial (+0.40 percent) shares.
-In the overall emerging market sphere, the MSCI Emerging Market Index (+1.19 percent) traded higher.
+The JSE All Share (-0.17 percent) ended lower on Friday as virus concerns weighed on investor sentiment.
+Losses in the financial and mining sectors outweighed gains in large tech stocks.
+In the overall emerging market sphere, the MSCI Emerging Market Index (+0.94 percent) traded firmer.

 Brent crude oil

 The Brent oil price traded weaker on Friday after breaching $43pb the session before.
 Concerns about future fuel demand weighed on crude prices.
 At the close of local trade, benchmark Brent crude futures quoted 0.09 percent lower at $42.62pb.
 Crude prices traded on the front foot during Asian trade this morning.

 You can also follow the Business Report on Instagram here

 BUSINESS REPORT ONLINE